ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endhighlight %}

 Probably the most subtle gotcha here is this.
 Passing Python scalars or lists as arguments to `tf.function`, will always build a new graph!
-So by passing Python scalars repeatedly, say in a loop, as arguments to `tf.function`, it will thrash the system by creating new computational graphs again and again!
+So by passing Python scalars repeatedly, say in a loop, as arguments to `tf.function`, it will thrash the system by creating new computation graphs again and again!

 {% highlight python %}
 {% raw %}